 SIPA Regional Specialization

-The specialization defines Europe broadly, so students can take courses on Europe as a whole, as well as all geographic areas of Europe, the history and culture of European countries, transatlantic relations, and a wide range of social, political and economic issues.
+The regional specialization defines Europe broadly, so students can take courses on Europe as a whole, as well as all geographic areas of Europe, the history and culture of European countries, transatlantic relations, and a wide range of social, political and economic issues.

 To complete the regional specialization, students take a total of three graduate-level courses (9 credits) drawn from at least two different disciplines.
 Students can choose from a wide variety of courses in the humanities and social sciences that are offered through SIPA, the Graduate School of Arts and Sciences, and the Law School.